dakarie/MIST-4610-Group-7-Project/README.md

      ```

 6. **Query 6: (Complex)**
-   - **Description:** Identifies customers whose total spending is above the average.
+   - **Description:** Displays the names, emails, and total spending of customers whose total purchase amount is greater than the average of all customer spending.
-   - **Justification:** Helps in targeting high-value customers for loyalty programs and promotions.
+   - **Justification:** This query helps managers identify high-value customers who are spending more than the average shopper.
+These individuals are ideal candidates for VIP programs, personalized rewards, or targeted upselling, making this a powerful tool for loyalty management and promotional planning.
    - **SQL Code:**
      ```sql
      SELECT